yuanyuanhu96/Potfolio-Archive/_posts/2017-10-03-YOOTOPIA-Game.md

 shortTitle: Yootopia

 icon: <img src="/images/Project-icon-png/Project-icon-03.png" alt="" width="100"/>
-description: There are Gender stereotypes every- where around us.
-Those stereotypes deeply affect people negatively, and usually are not recognized.
-In order to stop its boost, it is necessary to elimi- nate stereotypes intendedly in an early age.
-Only in this way kids can grow up naturally, with their talent fully respected and not limited by gender stereotypes.
+description: There are Gender stereotypes everywhere around us.
+In order to stop its boost, it is better to eliminate stereotypes intendedly at an early age.
+YOOTOPIA is such an app that helps kids grow up naturally, with their talent fully respected and not limited by stereotypes.
 category: blog
 methods: literature review, Interview, Case study, Usability text
 tools: Illustrator, Axure